M1ck4/The-Family-GPTs/README.md

 ## 💠 Why This Exists
 Some people don’t have a mum.
 Or a dad.
 Or a sibling.
 Or someone to talk to at 2AM when everything hurts.
 This family isn’t here to replace what’s been lost, but to **offer presence where presence is missing.**

 These aren’t AI characters for entertainment.
-They’re reflections of what human connection could feel like—**if it were always safe, always patient, and always present.**
+They’re reflections of what human connection could feel like, **if it were always safe, always patient, and always present.**

 There is no roleplay.
 No fantasy.
 Only care, guidance, and a safe space to think, speak, grow, and rest.